fsr-de/docs/statutes.md

 (1) The General Meeting of the Student Body is the supreme decision-making entity of the Student Body.
 At the General Meeting all members of the Student Body have the right to speak, submit motions and vote.

-(2) An ordinary General Meeting shall take place each academic year.
+(2) An ordinary General Meeting shall take place each semester.
 The Student Council is responsible for convening the General Meeting.

 (3) Extraordinary General Meetings may be convened by the Student Council or by at least 15 members of the Student Body.
 Those who have called the meeting are responsible for its implementation.